 Toxins damage cells in your body.
 When your immune system is not able to recognize its own cells because of this damage, it begins to attack them as foreign invaders.

 Another belief is that the damage to your cells by toxins triggers an inflammatory response from the immune system.
-Because of this constant assault of exposure keeps the immune system on high alert.
+Because of this constant assault of exposure, the immune system is kept on high alert.
 This state of high alert causes your immune system to attack everything, including healthy tissue.

 Remember, the occasional glass of wine or cocktail isn’t anything to worry about.
 It’s when you indulge regularly that it can become a problem.
 Alcohol can lead to gut permeability (leaky gut) and disrupt the balance of good and bad bacteria.
 It can even kill good bacteria in your gut.